protestors-with-palestinian-flag

 Peace Pair mentorships aren’t just one-way inspiration.
 They’re what Pax Christi USA calls “mutual co-learning and accompaniment,” and they’re outward demonstrations of deep care and kindness.
 And that matters, because while young peacemakers want to see big strategic and structural transformations in how Catholic peace and justice groups engage their young members, they also want something more intimate: care and kindness from their elders and mentorship that bridges the personal and the political, the structural and the spiritual.

-Structures of support in action
+Church support structures in action

 Lily, the college protestor, had the opportunity to experience the benefits of this mentorship.
 Eventually, the officers on the Catholic student center’s roof came down and raided the tents where Lily’s partner and friends were camping.
 Protestors were arrested, and Lily jumped into action, calling fellow organizers to figure out next steps.
 In the midst of that chaotic moment, Lily received two messages of support from Catholic elders that grounded them in their work.